China’s Global Policy - Week 8: Shaping a New Middle East Together

 The organization presently has three operational divisions located in Israel, Bahrain, and the United Arab Emirates.

 - Date: Tuesdays, January 11, 18, 25; February 1, 8, 15, 22; March 1

 - Location: Friedberg Auditorium, Lifelong Learning Building

 Non-member - $160

 One-time guest pass, Member or Non-member at the door - $25.

 About the Instructor

 Robert G. Rabil, Ph.D., is an internationally renowned scholar.
 His books have been highly commended and reviewed by major academic journals.
 He is considered one of the leading experts on Salafism, radical Islam, and U.S.-Arab-Israeli relations.
 He earned doctoral degree in Near Eastern and Judaic Studies from Brandeis University.
-In May 2012, he was conferred with an honorary doctoral degree in humanities from the Massachusetts College of Liberal Arts.
+In May 2012, he was conferred with an honorary doctoral degree in humanities from the Massachusetts College of Liberal Arts and in 2022 he won the FAU Scholar of the Year award.
 He is a professor of political science at Florida Atlantic University.

 Lifelong Learning Professorship of Current Affairs, 2018-19Lifelong Learning Professorship of Current Affairs, 2012-13Recipient of the 2008 Excellence in Teaching Award